“The mountains are calling and I must go.”

-Bled is probably among Slovenia’s most talked about attractions.
-Lake Bled prides itself with a lonely island in its centre and an ancient stone castle atop a nearby cliff.
+Bled is probably among Slovenia’s most talked-about attractions.
+Lake Bled prides itself with a lonely island in its center and an ancient stone castle atop a nearby cliff.
 Kranjska Gora is an all-year-round skier’s and hiker’s hub.
 Besides possessing the right ingredients for a fantastic family holiday all on their own, these places are perfect bases for exploring the mountains.

-Accommodations are plentiful and come in the form of hotels, campsites, glamping areas, cottages and private guesthouses.
-Although there are other centres and villages sprinkled around the Alps, these two towns are the most optimal for renting or buying equipment, gathering information about the mountains, hiring guides and booking trips.
+Accommodations are plentiful and come in the form of hotels, campsites, glamping areas, cottages, and private guesthouses.
+Although there are other centers and villages sprinkled around the Alps, these two towns are the most optimal for renting or buying equipment, gathering information about the mountains, hiring guides, and booking trips.
 Bled and Kranjska Gora are conveniently situated on the outskirts of the Triglav National Park or hikers’ paradise.

 It’s the only national park in Slovenia and one of the oldest in Europe.
 It covers 4% of the Slovenian territory and a huge portion of the country’s Julian Alps.
 The park is named after Slovenia’s highest peak, Mount Triglav, and was established in 1981 to protect the pristine natural and cultural landscape within its boundaries.
 Hundreds of alpine plants grow here, including rare endemic species.
 Among the wild animals that roam the park are the ibex, red deer, chamois, brown bear, and the lynx.
 Plus 84 bird species, ruled by the golden eagle.